erictaelee/assessment/readme.txt

 Font: I've googled the Allura and Alex Brush font and found the link that had these fonts.
 Copied and pasted it into the <head> tag.

-Site logos: I've chosen SVG file over PNG because SVG is easily scalable at high resolution without losing quality and the file size does not change.
+Site logos: I've chosen the SVG file over PNG because SVG is easily scalable at high resolution without losing quality and the file size does not change.
 The downside is that the SVG file struggles with older browsers, however the client is using retina screens, which means they are using a newer device.

 Site Icons: I've removed the 'visually-hidden' class that hides the icon.
 Then added font awesome kit's code into the <head> and added the search icon.

-Navigation: Created hamburger menu and used JS to toggle menu.
+Navigation: Created hamburger menu using CSS and used JS to toggle menu in mobile view.
+It will display + sign as default and show - sign when toggled to 'active'.

-Slideshow: I could've used bootstrap carousel and css but wouldn't have worked for all browsers.
+Slideshow: Used CSS to show 'next' and 'previous' arrow and used JS to add the functionality.
 I've set the current slide position to 0 and created a function to increment when clicked next and decrement when clicked previous.
 Had to look up some syntax and logic on google.

 Footer:
-  - Social media icons need to be setup so some html changes there to put them in is fine.
+  - Social media icons: Used the individual png file instead of using the sprite because each link is unique.
 Deleted list items <li> to align them.
-  - Expander accordion Javascript functionality hasn't been setup or styled -Added CSS to toggle 'active' when clicked then added JS logic to show the list when the toggle is set active.
+  - Expander accordion: Added CSS to toggle 'active' when clicked then added JS functionality to show the list when the toggle is set active.
-  - Footer bottom area: we unfortunately can't pull the html content out of its location
+  - Footer bottom area: Added some @media condition to match the styling in CSS.
-     - Can we style up the setup so it matches the desktop and mobile styles

 Responsive:
-  - For some reason the site isn't switching over to "mobile" styles in devices - added meta viewport
-  - Also when you shrink down the browser some sort of content is causing a horizontal scrollbar in smaller screens
-  - In between sizes for tablet portrait feel fairly empty, is there something we can style to make them look better
+  - Added meta viewport in <head> to make it mobile responsive.
+Also added some CSS styling to enhance the aesthetics.